Generic selectors

 Lecturer, Department of Mental Health Nursing, Vinayaka Mission’s College of Nursing, Puducherry.
 Affiliated to Vinayaka Mission’s Research Foundation (Deemed to be University), Salem, India

 Principal, Vinayaka Mission’s College of Nursing, Puducherry.
-Affiliated to Vinayaka Mission’s Research Foundation (Deemed to be University), Salem, India
+Affiliated to Vinayaka Mission’s Research Foundation (Deemed to be University), Salem, India.

 * Corresponding author: Sharadha Ramesh, Principal, Vinayaka Mission’s College of Nursing.
 Affiliated to Vinayaka Mission’s Research Foundation (Deemed to be University), Salem, India. sharadha.ramesh@avmc.edu.in